 ltem # Title Credits

 ENGL 1010 College Composition I 3

-MATH 1230 Elements of Applied Math I 3
+MATH 1230 or higher 3

 MACH 1040 Precision Machining I 5

 MECH 1050 Engineering Graphics I 3

-TECH 1110 Technical Word Processing & 1
+TECH 1110 Technical Word Processing & Research 1

-Research

-TECH 1120 Spreadsheet Applications in 1
+TECH 1120 Spreadsheet Applications in Technology 1

-Technology

-ltem # Title Credits
+Item # Title Credits

 MACH 1250 Metallurgy for the Machinist 3

 TECH 1030 Manufacturing Methods 3

 MACH 1540 Precision Machining II 5

 MECH 1560 CNC Programming 3

 MECH 1570 Dimensional Metrology 3

-- \ Based on placement, students might be required to successfully complete preparatory course(s) before attempting further course or program requirements. - \ All 33 credit hours of this program apply towards the specific 64 credit requirement of the Machine Tool Technology A.A.S. program allowing a student the opportunity to apply the credits earned in the certificate towards the completion of a two-year degree. - \ 18 of the 33 credit hours of this program apply towards the specific 64 credit requirement of the Manufacturing Technology A.A.S. program allowing a student the opportunity to apply the credits earned in the certificate towards the completion of a two-year degree. - \ 18 of the 33 credit hours of this program apply towards the specific 64 credit requirement of the Mechanical Technology: CAD Design A.A.S. program allowing a student the opportunity to apply the credits earned in the certificate towards the completion of a two-year degree.
+^{} Based on placement, students might be required to successfully complete preparatory course(s) before attempting further course or program requirements.

+^{} All 33 credit hours of this program apply towards the specific 64 credit requirement of the Machine Tool Technology A.A.S. program allowing a student the opportunity to apply the credits earned in the certificate towards the completion of a two-year degree.

+^{ 18} of the 33 credit hours of this program apply towards the specific 64 credit requirement of the Mechanical Technology: CAD Design A.A.S. program allowing a student the opportunity to apply the credits earned in the certificate towards the completion of a two-year degree.
-Mechanical Technology